Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Strong lens modeling of the galaxy cluster

-We performed the extended-image modeling of the SN H0pe host (Arc 2), but did not reconstruct other arcs visible in Fig.~\ref{fig:cluster_multiple_images} for two reasons: (1) our work focuses primarily on the host of SN H0pe and (2) the computational costs would significantly increase.
-However, given the bimodality and configuration of the cluster \p, Arc 2 appears closer to the cluster component 1.
-Hence, one may expect the parameters of that component to be better constrained, compared to those of component 2.
-Splitting the average gain over the mass parameters of components 1 and 2 lead to $\approx13$ and $\approx11$ factors of improvement, respectively.
-Arc 2 provides therefore slightly more constraints on the cluster component 1.
-Modeling the extended surface brightness of the arcs appearing closer to the cluster component 2 will further reduce the uncertainty on all mass model parameters, even at the position of the lensed SN images.
-Nevertheless, it is not clear if the uncertainty gain would be valuable for the purpose of time-delay cosmography, given other sources of systematic errors and possible limitations of the mass model, as discussed below.
+We performed extended-image modeling of the SN H0pe host (Arc 2), but did not reconstruct other arcs visible in Fig.~\ref{fig:cluster_multiple_images} for two reasons: (1) our work focuses primarily on the host of SN H0pe and (2) the computational costs would significantly increase.
+However, given the bimodality and configuration of \p, Arc 2 appears closer to cluster component 1.
+Therefore, we expect the parameters of component 1 to be better constrained, compared to those of component 2.
+Splitting the average gain over the mass parameters of components 1 and 2 yields factors of improvement of $\approx13$ and $\approx11$, respectively.
+Thus, Arc 2 provides slightly more constraints on cluster component 1.
+Modeling the extended surface brightness of arcs closer to cluster component 2 further reduces the uncertainty on all mass model parameters, even at the position of the lensed SN images.
+Nevertheless, it is not clear whether the uncertainty gain would benefit time-delay cosmography, given other sources of systematic errors and possible limitations of the mass model, as discussed below.

-Our extended image modeling reveals residuals along the reconstructed Arc 2 (see Appendix~\ref{app:sec:source_all_bands} for more details).
-Part of these residuals (typically on the scale of a few pixels) could be attributed to specificity of the source reconstruction technique.
-However, residuals on the scale of the multiple images---which are more prominent than the small-scale residuals---could be instead the sign of missing flexibility in the lens model.
-Without adding any additional component to the model, we could for instance relax the scaling relation employed to scale the mass parameters of cluster members (Eq.~\ref{eq:scaling_relation}) for galaxies in the vicinity of the modeled arc.
-For these galaxies, additional measurements of the stellar velocity dispersion of these galaxies could complement the lensing constraints.
-Alternatively extra degrees of freedom could also be introduced in the cluster-scale components, such as multipoles or a variable density slope.
-Such improvements to the extended-image lens model are deferred to a future work.
+Our extended image modeling reveals residuals along the reconstructed Arc 2 (see Appendix~\ref{app:sec:source_all_bands} for details).
+We attribute part of these residuals, typically on the scale of a few pixels, to the specificity of the source reconstruction technique.
+However, residuals on the scale of multiple images, which are more prominent than small-scale residuals, may indicate missing flexibility in the lens model.
+Without adding additional components to the model, we could, for example, relax the scaling relation used to scale the mass parameters of cluster members (Eq.~\ref{eq:scaling_relation}) for galaxies near the modeled arc.
+For these galaxies, additional measurements of stellar velocity dispersions could complement the lensing constraints.
+Alternatively, we could introduce extra degrees of freedom in the cluster-scale components, such as multipoles or a variable density slope.
+We defer these improvements to future work.